Pirisoy/UnityTest-SpaceShip/README.md

 \
 \
 In the GamePlay scene, we have some Managers, like GameManager, EnemySpawner, SoundManager.\
 GameManager handles most of the events, like changing UI, handling hp and scores.
-We could separate these tasks in the future.\
+We can separate these tasks in the future.\
 EnemySpawner handles the spawning of enemies.
 For now, it's just a random enemy at random times.
 EnemySpawner has a pool for enemies to reduce total instantiates.\
 SoundManager handles the sounds of the game.\
 \